badlim104/textanalysis/README.md

 Stage/Methodology:
 - Right now, only contributor is me.
 - Scraped articles about the country Turkey for the period Jan 2014-Jan 2017.
 There are around 1800 articles.
-- Applied k-means clustering to the summaries of all of the articles, as well as to different subsets of the articles to see trends in different periods.
+- Applied k-means clustering to the summaries of all of the articles, as well as to different subsets of the summaries of articles to see trends in different periods.

 Here's a link to a paper about this analysis: